 Replacement heads are sold in packs of 4 for £12.
 This makes each head £3 each.

 Arguably there is £20+ of extra value included in the box as standard.
 You would not get so many brush heads with Oral-B and Sonicare.

 It should be noted here that the heads are specific to the P11.
 Other Fairywill heads that fit the E11 brush will not fit and vice versa.
 Oral-B and Sonicare heads will also not fit onto this handle.

 The bristles of the head have a W profile to them to help give an effective clean of the teeth and gums.
 This means the longest bristles are at either end of the brush head.
 In between are shorter bristles, although there are some longer ones right in the middle.

 There are clusters of blue bristles on the outer edge of the brush head that are designed to fade over time.
-Known as fading indicator bristles, over approximately 3 months, the color will be lost from them.
-As the color fades to an almost translucent color, it will be time to replace the head.
+Known as fading indicator bristles, over approximately 3 months, the colour will be lost from them.
+As the colour fades to an almost translucent colour, it will be time to replace the head.

 In the marketing materials for the P11, Fairywill suggests that the bristles are soft.
 I wouldn’t disagree.
 They are not the softest bristles I have ever experienced.
 But they certainly were gentle on the teeth and gums and a pleasure to use.